Autumn term: Monday 14th October – 16th December 2019 & Saturday 26th October 2019

 You will investigate how furniture can act both as a design element and practical storage space and develop your spatial awareness.

 Through a variety of projects to help develop your ideas from the drawn form, you will be taught how to create and use models to further enhance knowledge of materials, spatial abilities and your finished pieces.

-Towards the end of this course you will learn about good design practice and how to work to a client brief.
-There will be a short introduction to use of AutoCAD and Photoshop, enabling you to decide whether to take further courses in computer design, such as the 10-week ‘Interior Design using AutoCAD & SketchUp’ course.
+Towards the end of this course, you will learn about good design practice and how to work to a client brief.
+There will be a short introduction to use of AutoCAD and Photoshop, enabling you to decide whether to take further courses in computer design, such as the 10-week ‘Interior Design using AutoCAD and SketchUp’ course.

 THE COURSE INCLUDES

 - The use of colour in interior design, colour theory and psychology

 - Site surveying, drawing accurate scale plans and elevations

 - Historical and cultural influences in design and architecture

 - Understanding interior design styles

 - Working on a project to a brief